Tokyo Yushun (Japanese Derby) Preview, Tips, Runners & Trends

 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-Established in 1932 and known as the 東京優駿 (Tōkyō Yūshun) but better known to those outside of Japan as the Japanese Derby, their equivalent to the Epsom Derby.
-Restricted to three-year-old fillies and colts, the race is run at Tokyo racetrack in either late May or early June each year over a distance of 2,400 metres.
+Restricted to three-year-old fillies and colts, the race is run at the Tokyo racetrack in either late May or early June each year over a distance of 2,400 metres.

 The race acts as the second leg of the Japanese Triple Crown, the first leg being the Satsuki Sho, the Japanese equivalent of the English 2,000 Guineas, and the final leg, the equivalent of the English St Leger, the Kikuka Sho.

-There are several races during the season in which runners can get entries into the derby based on performance, the top five from the Satsuki Sho, the top two from the Aoba Sho and the winner of the Principal Stakes all receive priority entry rights to the derby.
+There are several races during the season in which runners can get entries into the derby based on performance; the top five from the Satsuki Sho, the top two from the Aoba Sho and the winner of the Principal Stakes all receive priority entry rights to the derby.

-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races in Japan section for links to these.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races in Japan section for links to these.

 1. Do Deuce (2:21.90) in 2022